uqbar-project/wollok-cli/README.md

 - **cloneAllProjects.sh**: for cloning all repos in a single organization
 - **addTravisInAllProjects.sh**: searches for `.travis.yml` files in each project and adds the corresponding (tests or programs), and also adds Travis badge to README.md (creating or appending to an existing README file)
+- **pushingAllTravis.sh**: pushes all changes into Github repositories again

 ## Future steps